Caleb loves an immersive gaming experience. When he isn't writing about games, he probably has a beer in one hand and nachos in the other.

 5 Games Like Realm of the Mad God

 Terraria is an action-adventure RPG developed by Re-Logic.
-The game has sold over 2 million copies worldwide as of January 2013.
-Terraria will also be released for the PS Vita in the summer of 2013.
+The game has sold over 30 million copies worldwide.
+Terraria was also released for the PS Vita.
 It is widely considered as one of the best and most successful independent games of all-time.

 Terraria is a highly enjoyable game, and you can play with your friends over the Internet or LAN.
 You should check this awesome game out if you are a huge fan of sandbox games.